Valdostan Union

 The Valdostan Union (Union valdôtaine, UV), also Valdostian Union or Valdotanian Union, is a regionalist and centrist political party in Aosta Valley, Italy.
 It represents mainly the French-speaking minority in the region.
 One of its leading members, Renzo Testolin, has been the President of Aosta Valley since March 2023, replacing Erik Lavévaz, also of the UV.

 The UV has been steadily represented in the Italian Parliament since 1976 and, due to the disappearance of the Christian Democracy party in the early 1990s, it later became the catch-all party of the region, similarly to the South Tyrolean People's Party in South Tyrol.
 The party re-groups most Valdostan autonomists under its banner and steadily increased its share of vote from 11.6% in 1973 to 47.2% in 2003, which was followed by a decline and splits.
 However, it has led the regional government almost with no interruption since 1974.

-The UV has been member of the European Free Alliance since 2022.
-The party was a member also previously, until 2007.
+At the European level, the UV was welcomed as a full member of the European Free Alliance in 2022, after having previously been a member until 2007, and its member within the European Committee of the Regions has been affiliated with Renew Europe since 2026.